wittawatj/cadgan/README.md

 * Support Python 3.6+.

 * Require Pytorch 0.4.1.
-Require a GPU.
+Require a GPU with ideally no less than 4GB of memory.

 * Automatic dependency resolution only works with a new version of pip.
       First upgrade you pip with `pip install --upgrade pip`.